diahara07/Sentinel3-Finland-CloudClassification/README.md

 plt.axis('on') # Show axes with pixel indices plt.show()
 ```
-## Compare and plot NDWI, Original Image and K-Means Masks
+## Compare and plot NDWI, Original Image and K-Means Cloud Masks

+Here we compare and plot the NDWI, Original Image and K-Means Cloud Masks.
+We will also overlay the NDWI water mask and K-Means Cluster Masks to evaluate and misclassifications and the efficiency of each method at detecting their respective things.
 ```
 import numpy as np
 import matplotlib.pyplot as plt